 UL Qualified Contractor

-The SFRM industry is a subset of the building industry that serves residential, institutional, commercial and industrial industries.
-The industry addresses the common need to limit the hazardous spread and damaging effects of fire.
-SFRMs involve insulating structural steel elements from direct impingement of fire and thus, enabling floor, ceiling, and wall assemblies and beams and columns to obtain fire endurance ratings.
-SFRM Contractors must choose and install Classified SFRMs carefully and effectively to establish a protective system for a structure to comply with architectural, AHJ, and customer requirements.
+The Sprayed Fire-Resistive Material (SFRM) industry is a subset of the building industry that serves residential, institutional, commercial and industrial industries.
+The SFRM industry addresses the common need to limit the hazardous spread and damaging effects of fire.
+SFRM involve insulating structural steel elements from direct impingement of fire and thus, enabling floor, ceiling, and wall assemblies and beams and columns to obtain fire endurance ratings.
+SFRM Fireproofing Contractors must choose and install Classified SFRMs carefully and effectively to establish a protective system for a structure to comply with architectural, AHJ, and customer requirements.

 UL's Qualified SFRM Contractor Program offers the SFRM industry independent, third party audit services for the following: